List of best-selling music artists in Japan: Oricon Charts

 Oricon provides accumulated physical sales of all entries on its singles and albums charts (started in 1968 and 1970, respectively).
 Note that Oricon does not count sales of the records that did not enter or fell off of the charts, unlike Nielsen SoundScan.
 Therefore, it generally shows fewer numbers than reported sales via record labels, and may not reflect the real sales obtained by these artists.
-In addition, it excludes recording artists like Michiya Mihashi, Hibari Misora, Yujiro Ishihara, and Hachiro Kasuga who had garnered most of commercial success before Oricon was established in the late 1960s.
+In addition, it excludes recording artists like Michiya Mihashi, Hibari Misora, Yujiro Ishihara, and Hachiro Kasuga who had garnered most of their commercial success before Oricon was established in the late 1960s.
 The reported numbers like Mihashi's 100 million and Misora's 68 million records, are highly doubtful and cannot be confirmed by Oricon and RIAJ.

-The best-selling artist according to Oricon are B'z (more than 82 million), who is also the best-selling artist by a number of albums sold (46.5 million).
-The best-selling artists by number of singles sold are AKB48 (50.8 million), B'z (35.8 million) in second place, Mr. Children (28.45 million) in third place, and Southern All Stars (25.179 million) in fourth place.
-Ayumi Hamasaki holds the record for being the best selling solo artist and being the only solo artist to sell more than 60 million in total.
+The best-selling artist according to Oricon are B'z (more than 86 million), who is also the best-selling artist by a number of albums sold (46.5 million).
+The best-selling artists by number of singles sold are AKB48 (73 million), B'z (35.8 million) in second place, Mr. Children (28.45 million) in third place, and Southern All Stars (25.179 million) in fourth place.
+Ayumi Hamasaki holds the record for being the best-selling solo artist and being the only solo artist to sell more than 50 million in total.

 The list excludes sales of albums or singles recorded by artists in collaboration with others as part of a singular artist or group's total.